Czech Figure Skating Championships

 The Czech Figure Skating Championships (Mistrovství České republiky v krasobruslení) are an annual figure skating competition organized by the Czech Figure Skating Association (Český krasobruslařský svaz) to crown the national champions of the Czech Republic.
 The first national championships to take place after the dissolution of Czechoslovakia were held in 1994 in Třinec.
 Currently, the senior-level championships, as well as the junior-level pair skating and ice dance championships, are held in conjunction with the skating federations of Hungary, Poland, and Slovakia as part of the Four Nationals Figure Skating Championships.
-Junior-level singles skaters and novice-level skaters in all disciplines compete in a separate competition that is exclusive to the Czech Republic.
+Junior-level singles skaters compete in a separate competition that is exclusive to the Czech Republic.

-Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels, although each discipline may not necessarily be held every year due to a lack of participants.
 Tomáš Verner currently holds the record for winning the most Czech Championship titles in men's singles (with ten), while Eliška Březinová holds the record in women's singles (with nine).
 Kateřina Beránková and Otto Dlabola hold the record in pair skating (with six), although Dlabola won another two titles with a different partner.
 Kamila Hájková and David Vincour hold the record in ice dance (with five).